jh1993/UnderusedOptions/README.txt

 - Natural Slimes (4 SP): Summoned green slimes become nature minions.
 Summoned green slimes gain 10 HP and 7 damage.
 Incompatible with other slime color upgrades.
 - Minion Health (3 SP): +10 minion health.
 - Empowered Slimes (5 SP): Green slimes will acidify targets with their melee attacks, reducing poison resistance by 100.
 The attacks of red slimes gain 1 radius.
 The attacks of ice slimes will freeze targets for 1 turn.
 The attacks of void slimes gain 3 range.

+Spider Queen:
+- Now has a minion health upgrade in line with Ring of Spiders.
+- Corpse Hatchery (4 SP): The spider queen now spawns an arachnid abomination on death, which will spawn a number of fully grown spiders on death equal to twice the queen's normal spawning amount.

 Dragon Roar:
 - Retroactive (4 SP): You now gain Dragon Aura when you cast this spell, during which all [dragon] minions you summon will automatically gain Dragon Roar for the remaining duration.